cccbr/online-documents/content/docs/060-workflow/index.md

 This would not involve updates to the original WP document, although there is a good argument to retain this as a record of the original intentions.

-*A possible argument against this is the lack of a backup copy of the definitive document, since the only copy is the GitHub repository.
+*A possible argument against this is the lack of a backup copy of the definitive document, since the only copy is in the GitHub repository.
 Given the widespread use of GitHub, however, we  suggest that we must regard that copy as safe - probably safer than on many other backup devices.
 It is possible to 'clone' a repository to another device so there may be an argument to do that periodically - possibly to Microsoft Teams.*

 *There still remains, however, the difficulty of demonstrating an appropriate level of independent review for any changes.
 We discuss that in the following section.*